skan-io/skan-docs/docs/quickstart.md

 > "docs:proj": "docsify serve docs"

+> "lint:md": "remark -i .gitignore --no-stdout --use remark-lint \*.md"

-You can easily change this to any script name you like!
+You can easily change these to any script name you like!

 ## Preview your site